krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

       - Manually start a task or configure run-task action in response to an event
   - ECS __automatically replaces unhealthy tasks and instances__
 - A __service__ is used to define long running tasks, and you can control how many tasks you want to run.
 You can also use auto scaling and elastic load balancing.
+- no setup required
+- aws integration (CloudWatch, ALB etc)
+- intelligent scheduling
+- fargate
+- secure, IAM
+- Scalable

+ECS cluster = many docker hosts acting as one + container orchestration
+- provides a pool of resources where you can schedule anr run containers
+- Infrastructure:
+  - Fargate - serverless, fast launch time, per per use (cpu, memory), needs VPC
+  - EC2 instances witch auto-scaling, full control over instances
+    - ALB can send traffic directly to containers
+    - needs agent on ec2
+    - Network mode:
+      - host: all container have the same NIC.
+Containers cannot use same port
+      - bridge: one NIC and bridge sends to different containers, one port
+        - bridge dynamic port mapping: solves this problem
+      - VPC: separate NIC for each container.
+You can attach security group
+- task definition
+- service: includes load balancer and auto-scaling
+- ECS anywhere: add VMs from your data center.
+You need to:
+  - install SSM agent to register VM with AWS Systems Manager
+  - set IAM role
+  - set ECS Agent on this VM
+- ECS cluster level encryption: encrypts the data
+- ECS storage
+  - ephemeral storage: only fargate
+  - managed storage: persists beyond task/container lifetime
+  - EBS, EFS
+- Compute
+  - Fargate and Farget stop - always included
+  - EC2.
+AWS will automatically create: auto-scaling group, launch template
+    - use ecs optimized AMI else you need to install ESC agent yourself

 Launch types: determine the type of infrastructure on which your tasks and services are hosted:
 - Amazon __EC2 launch type__